-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Bright Beginnings, Inc. and Subsidiary as of September 30, 2021 and 2020, and the related consolidated statement of activities, functional expenses and cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Bright Beginnings, Inc. and Subsidiary as of September 30, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.